soniawu/itmd-361-pp/pp-09-fixed/readme.md

 1. Choose one member who will create the GitHub Organization for your team.
 That member can click the + (plus sign) next to their avatar, or go straight to https://github.com/organizations/new As part of that process, the member creating the organization should also invite the other team members (be sure to find out everyone’s GitHub usernames; those work best).
 GitHub may also ask you to take a survey, which you can take or just skip.
 Finally, create a new repository within the organization.
 Initializing it on GitHub with a `README.md` file is fine, unless you’ve already begun a repository on a group member’s computer. **That will be your shared repository for Project 3.**

-2. Write the name of your group members here:
+2. Write the name of your group members here: Sonia Wu, Mateusz Jachna

-3. Copy and paste the URL for your group’s organization here:
+3. Copy and paste the URL for your group’s organization here: https://github.com/ITMD-361-project-3-sx-mj

-4. Copy and paste the URL for your shared repository here:
+4. Copy and paste the URL for your shared repository here: https://github.com/ITMD-361-project-3-sx-mj/project-3

 5. Each member of the group should fork the repository (including the group member whose account contains was used to create the GitHub organization for your project).

-Write the URL for your personal fork of the repository here:
+Write the URL for your personal fork of the repository here: https://github.com/soniawu/project-3

 6. Each member of the group should clone their forked copy of the repository to his/her computer.
 Once you have cloned the forked copy, you should add the *group* repository as a second remote.
 Run `git remote add group` followed by the URL for your group’s repository.

 Write the output of `git remote -v` from your copy of the forked repository here:
+Sonia@SXW MINGW64 ~/git_projects/itmd-361/project-3 (master)
+$ git remote -v
+group   git@github.com:ITMD-361-project-3-sx-mj/project-3.git (fetch)
+group   git@github.com:ITMD-361-project-3-sx-mj/project-3.git (push)
+origin  git@github.com:soniawu/project-3.git (fetch)
+origin  git@github.com:soniawu/project-3.git (push)

 4. Finally, each group member should add to the `README.md` file his/her name, and a brief few sentences of what the member believes are his/her primary strengths.
 Prior to doing that, be sure to pull from the remote repo (`git pull group master`) to get any other group members’ names and strengths.
 Add and commit your own work, and push to your own repository (`git push origin master`).